magicleap/arcloud/README.md

 export REGISTRY_PASSWORD="your-registry-password"
 ```

-Alternatively, make a copy of the [env.example file](./env.example), update the values
+Alternatively, make a copy of the `./setup/env.example`, update the values
 and source it in your terminal:
 ```sh
 cp setup/env.example setup/env.my-cluster